 After you get into a car accident, one of your first actions is probably requesting the other driver’s insurance information.
 Sometimes, the other driver does not have insurance or does not have enough coverage.
 Despite it being the law in Montana, hundreds of drivers in the state drive around with gaps in their insurance plans or coverage below the required minimum.
 If this happens to you, know how to protect your interests.
-Speak with a Billings uninsured motorist attorney right away to protect your rights.
+Speak with a Billings motor vehicle accident attorney right away to protect your rights.

 What to Do After an Uninsured/Underinsured Motorist Accident

 If you find out the other driver involved in your auto accident doesn’t have adequate insurance, don’t panic.
 It does not mean you won’t receive compensation for your property damage or injuries.
 It only means the process of obtaining compensation will be slightly different.